ThinkDataEd/curriculum/docs/unit4/lesson1.md

 5. Now we'll take inventory of our own understanding of landfills and how trash travels there.
 Distribute the *Landfill Readiness Questions* handout ([LMR_4.1_Landfill Readiness Questions](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.1_Landfill Readiness Questions.pdf)).
 Allow students private think-time before having them discuss in their teams.
     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.1_Landfill Readiness Questions.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_4.1](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.1_Landfill Readiness Questions.pdf)</div>

-6. Let students now that they will be exploring data from a trash Participatory Sensing campaign, titled the “Trash Campaign,” that was conducted at a number of high schools in the Los Angeles Unified School District (LAUSD).
+6. Let students know that they will be exploring data from a trash Participatory Sensing campaign, titled the “Trash Campaign,” that was conducted at a number of high schools in the Los Angeles Unified School District (LAUSD).

 7. Concerned students in LAUSD engaged in a model eliciting activity and created a trash participatory sensing campaign to investigate possible trash issues in their communities.
 Based on the data collected, they made recommendations to the Los Angeles County Sanitation District (LACSD) that would help reduce the use of the regional landfills.